Mortalitas/GShade/README.md

 # GShade-Shaders
-**Shaders modified and/or created for the GShade package, a highly modified ReShade fork & package with a network-unlocked depth buffer.**
+**Shaders modified and/or created for the GShade, a highly modified ReShade fork & package with a network-unlocked depth buffer.**

 Note that all shaders in this repository are strictly intended for use with ReShade 4+.
 Please refer to individual file licenses for questions about distribution and modification.